Code bloat and PerformanceSwati Ghaisas

 The above usually leads to code, which is simple to understand, easy to maintain, and re-use.
 Solid and performant code is an integral part of every deliverable.

-Again, agreeably, doing the above is NOT Rocket science, but it is an ardent ritual that still needs to be accepted, acknowledged, and practiced day in day out, project after project to churn out software that performs better, utilizes optimal resources, and is designed to scale.
+Again, agreeably, doing the above is NOT Rocket science, but it is an ardent ritual that still needs to be accepted, acknowledged, and practiced day in and day out, project after project to churn out software that performs better, utilizes optimal resources, and is designed to scale.